Short videos, often just 20 to 30 frames in length,

 are designed for analysis in a computer.
 Positions of objects in the

 video frame can be measured by pointing a mouse and clicking.

 The data can be graphed, analyzed in spreadsheets,

 compared to theoretical models, and even used to display

 vectors or points superimposed on the original video.

 materials.
-Most of the videos on
+Some of the videos on

-this site were made for the project.
+this site were made for that book.